nguyendaithien/Yolo_v3_Tiny_AXI/README.md

 achieves an inference speed of 15.88 FPS and a throughput of 88.82 GOPS at a clock frequency of 230 MHz.
 # ARCHITECTURE OF SYSTEM
-* n this design, a 16×16 systolic array is proposed with a multi-level pipeline across load, compute, and write-back stages.
+* In this design, a 16×16 systolic array is proposed with a multi-level pipeline across load, compute, and write-back stages.
 In particular, a dual-lane data path is employed to hide memory access latency and enhance throughput.
 The design also integrates an AXI interface to communicate with off-chip memory; a DRAM model with an AXI interface is used for simulation.
 Overall, the architecture includes IFM/OFM caches for data preloading, IFM/weight ping-pong buffers located near the systolic array, as well as activation function and max-pooling blocks.
 ![YOLO Tiny Architecture](images/Overall_1.png)

 # Simulation